Characteristic function-based tests for spatial randomness: Testing procedure

-The interpretation of this equation is straightforward.
-The first term is the most important and concerns the distances between the every pair of points.
-The second term captures the location of every point independently and is a form of boundary correction.
-The third term is a constant.
-We can generate the test statistic forms we want with much flexibility by choosing $\xi$ and transforming it back to density $w$, using the inversion formula \citep{shephard1991a} or P\'olya’s theorem \citep{polya1949remarks, sato2004remarks}.
+The interpretation of Equation \eqref{eq:test_stat} is straightforward.
+The first term is the most important and concerns the distances between every pair of points. \begin{modnew} It remains the same regardless of the null hypothesis and study region. \end{modnew} The second term captures the location of every point independently and \begin{modnew} changes according to the null hypothesis and study region. \end{modnew} The third term is a constant. \begin{modnew} The first term is computationally the most expensive, with complexity $O(n^2)$ compared to $O(n)$ for the second term. \end{modnew} We can generate the test statistic forms we want with much flexibility by choosing $\xi$ and transforming it back to density $w$, using the inversion formula \citep{shephard1991a} or P\'olya’s theorem \citep{polya1949remarks, sato2004remarks}.